Cymbula adansonii

-Cymbula adansonii is a species of sea snail, a true limpet, a marine gastropod mollusk in the family Patellidae.
+Cymbula adansonii is a species of sea snail, a true limpet, a marine gastropod mollusc in the family Patellidae.
 It is one of the several families of true limpets.
 Marine gastropods, colloquially classified as snails and slugs, encompass the entire class of invertebrates in the Mollusca phylum.
 True limpets, are pelagic snails within the Patellidae family.

 Description

 Cymbula adansonii is a species of true limpet grouped under the family of Patellidae, from the marine gastropod phylum.
 Limpets from the Patellidae family are classified into four clades: Helcion, Cymbula, Scutellastra, and Patella.
 The Cymbula genus originally emerged in Southern Africa.
 It shares a sister relationship with the Helcion genus.
 Cymbula adansonii is one out of eight Cymbula subspecies.
 The Cymbula genus originally emerged in Southern Africa.
 Cymbula adansonii was first discovered in 1853 by German zoologist Wilhelm Dunker.
 It is naturally endemic to the Atlantic Ocean, specifically on the southwestern coast of Africa.